U.S. inflation hit a 40-year high last month — rising at its fastest annual pace since December 1981 — of 8.5% in March.

 Inflation means consumers can buy less with the same amount of money.

 The rate of inflation is measured by the consumer price index, which calculates the average change over time in the prices consumers pay for a market basket of goods and services.
 Inflation typically rises slowly, often unnoticed by consumers.
 During periods of high inflation, the effects can become more severe, triggering a cycle of rising prices and interest rates while the value of the currency falls.

-Gary Zimmerman, managing partner of Six Trees Capital in New York and Founder of MaxMyInterest.com, says today the U.S. is experiencing a “moderately high-risk inflationary environment.”
+Today, however, Gary Zimmerman, managing partner of Six Trees Capital in New York and founder of MaxMyInterest.com, says, “people have started to acknowledge that inflation is more than transitory.”

 Why Does Inflation Occur?

 Today’s inflation is caused by multiple factors, Weliver says, including a sudden demand for goods while supply struggles to keep up amid the pandemic, low interest rates and large amounts of cash in consumer pockets following government stimulus payments.

 “What happens when you print money is you put more dollars into the supply and the value of each dollar goes down,” Weliver says.
 “We have these three things going on at once, so not surprisingly, inflation is really starting to pop.”

 Talk of inflation can also be self-fulfilling, Zimmerman says, changing the way consumers and companies think about prices.

 “In an inflationary environment, the first thing that happens is a company’s costs go up.
 They pass those costs to customers in the form of higher prices,” he says.
 “As long as labor market conditions continue to be tight — the very act of people asking for raises, or we’ve seen McDonald’s offering large bonuses to people willing to work — that means they must raise their prices, and so it ripples through the economy.”